How can I domesticate or register a foreign judgment in Arizona?

-Domesticating the Foreign Judgement
+Domesticating the Foreign Judgment

 To get started on domesticating the foreign judgment in Arizona (sometimes referred to as registering the foreign judgment in Arizona), you must procure an authenticated copy or exemplified copy of your original foreign judgment.
 Please note that this is different from a certified copy of the judgment.
 To receive the authenticated copy of your judgment, you need to contact the court that originally issued the judgment and receive the authenticated copy of the judgment from that court.
 Once you have the authenticated judgment from the original court, you can begin the domestication process of the foreign judgment in Arizona.

-Filing Foreign Judgement
+Filing Foreign Judgment